chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "isExportable only allowed NewType target expressions and excluded plain top-level attributes.", "PROJECT NOTE": "Update PyMissingInDunderAllInspection.kt:isExportable to treat any top-level PyTargetExpression except __all__ as exportable.", "NEW INSTRUCTION": "WHEN element is PyTargetExpression and name is not __all__ THEN return exportable true in isExportable"
 }

+[2025-12-08 23:10] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "create",
+    "ERROR": "Unresolved reference 'git4idea' in test file", "ROOT CAUSE": "Git plugin classes were not on the test compile classpath; plugin dependency configured incorrectly.", "PROJECT NOTE": "To use Git classes in tests, declare git4idea under platformPlugins in gradle.properties (not platformBundledPlugins), or avoid direct git4idea imports and mock VCS behavior.", "NEW INSTRUCTION": "WHEN importing git4idea classes in tests THEN add 'git4idea' to platformPlugins before creating files"
+}

+[2025-12-08 23:10] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "create",
+    "ERROR": "Unresolved reference to 'git4idea' in test file", "ROOT CAUSE": "Git plugin classes were not on the test classpath due to incorrect/insufficient plugin dependency setup.", "PROJECT NOTE": "To use git4idea types, declare 'git4idea' in gradle.properties (platformBundledPlugins or platformPlugins) and prefer VCS-agnostic tests when possible in this repo's fixtures.TestBase.", "NEW INSTRUCTION": "WHEN test imports git4idea.* THEN replace with VCS-agnostic mocks and remove git4idea usage" }

+[2025-12-08 23:11] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "create",
+    "ERROR": "Unresolved reference 'git4idea' in test file", "ROOT CAUSE": "The test imported git4idea classes without adding the Git plugin to the test classpath, causing unresolved symbols.", "PROJECT NOTE": "Tests here compile against the configured IntelliJ platform; avoid direct git4idea dependencies or declare Git4Idea under platformPlugins and ensure Gradle sync before use.", "NEW INSTRUCTION": "WHEN writing tests that reference external plugin APIs THEN avoid them and use VCS-agnostic mocks" }

+[2025-12-08 23:11] - Updated by Junie - Error analysis
+{
+    "TYPE": "build failure",
+    "TOOL": "create",
+    "ERROR": "Semantic errors from incorrect platform API usage", "ROOT CAUSE": "New Kotlin code called platform APIs with wrong signatures and return-type assumptions (findMethodByName params; NavigationItem.navigate Unit).", "PROJECT NOTE": "In IntelliJ Platform: NavigationItem.navigate returns Unit; processSelectedItem should call navigate and return true.
+For PyClass, prefer scanning methods by name when findMethodByName overloads mismatch.", "NEW INSTRUCTION": "WHEN adding Kotlin code using IntelliJ/PyCharm APIs THEN verify method signatures and return types" }

+[2025-12-08 23:12] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "create",
+    "ERROR": "Unresolved reference 'git4idea' in test file", "ROOT CAUSE": "Git plugin classes were not on the test compile classpath, so git4idea symbols could not resolve.", "PROJECT NOTE": "Do not rely on git4idea in tests here; use VCS-agnostic service/mocks, or declare Git4Idea as a bundled plugin dependency in the Gradle intellijPlatform pluginDependencies block if truly required.", "NEW INSTRUCTION": "WHEN external IDE plugin classes are unresolved in tests THEN replace with VCS-agnostic mocks or project APIs"
+}

+[2025-12-08 23:12] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "create",
+    "ERROR": "Unresolved reference 'git4idea' in new test file", "ROOT CAUSE": "The test imports Git plugin APIs without the plugin on the test classpath.", "PROJECT NOTE": "If Git APIs are needed, add 'Git4Idea' to platformBundledPlugins in gradle.properties and run tests via Gradle; otherwise keep tests VCS-agnostic.", "NEW INSTRUCTION": "WHEN importing git4idea causes unresolved references THEN write a VCS-agnostic high-level test without plugin imports"
+}

+[2025-12-08 23:15] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Compared Unit? to Boolean in processSelectedItem", "ROOT CAUSE": "NavigationItem.navigate returns Unit, but code compared it to Boolean causing a type mismatch.", "PROJECT NOTE": "In IntelliJ Platform, NavigationItem.navigate(boolean requestFocus) returns Unit; do not compare its result.", "NEW INSTRUCTION": "WHEN processSelectedItem uses NavigationItem.navigate return value THEN call navigate(true) and return true without comparison"
+}